y1feng200156/database_cleaner/README.markdown

 ## Why?

-One of my motivations for writing this library was to have an easy way to turn on what Rails calls "transactional_fixtures" in my non-rails ActiveRecord projects.
+One of my motivations for writing this library was to have an easy way to turn on what Rails calls "transactional_fixtures" in my non-Rails ActiveRecord projects.

 After copying and pasting code to do this several times I decided to package it up as a gem and save everyone a bit of time.